UpekHansaja/TypeScript-NodeJS-Setup/README.md

 ```

 😄 That's it,
-With this 2nd Method we can get rid from creating `dist` for compiling pourpose and also it helps us to speed up the project development phase by saving the time taken for compile to `js`.
+With this 2nd Method, we can get rid of creating `dist` directory for compiling purposes and also it helps us to speed up the project development phase by saving the time taken to compile `ts` as `js`.

 Now Let's run the project